RSE-Accenture-Team-2/fullproof/AWS Lambda Back-end/README.md

 ## How We Deploy Our Code
 To push our code onto AWS Lambda, we use a virtualenv to replicate and install local python3 libraries which</b >
 are not native to AWS Lambda.
 Some functions are written directly to lambda.
 In the front end, the app package is built to a dist directory which can be installed as the extension.
-Alternativly running 'npm start' runs the app in the browser.
+Alternatively running 'npm start' runs the app in the browser.